 Pattern is Important

-If you have a plain and simple one-colour carpet, placing an area rug onto the carpet can be a great way of introducing some pattern and excitement; particularly if your carpet is neutral.
+If you have a plain and simple one-colour carpet, placing an area rug over carpet can be a great way of introducing some pattern and excitement; particularly if your carpet is neutral.
 Geometric patterns are very on-trend and can introduce some style and interest to your space, looking great over a neutral carpet.
 Distressed Persian rugs are also extremely popular at the moment, and they can work well in both a traditional or modern space.
 One of the advantages of choosing to place rugs on carpet is that you can experiment and keep up with trends without committing to a whole new carpet, which is more costly and much more effort for you.

 Under most circumstances, contrasting rugs and carpets can be a little too much.
 However, there are situations where this can work.
-If your carpet is very dark in colour, you could choose a rug that has a major contrast with bright bold colours and intricate patterns.
+If your carpet is very dark in colour, you could choose a rug that has a major contrast of bright bold colours and intricate patterns.

 Importance of Colour Consideration

 The benefit of neutral carpets is that you can introduce coloured rugs on the carpet.
 Bold modern coloured rugs are a great statement as long as they don’t clash with your existing rug or the rest of your room – this could be a busy nightmare that you will want to avoid.
 A pop of colour doesn’t have to be introduced with no pattern, the two can work together in perfect harmony.
-Traditional rugs often incorporate a few colour tones, which can work really well over a plain carpet.
-Some rugs combine new with modern, placing a bold and modern colour over a traditional pattern?
+Traditional rugs often incorporate a few bold colours, which can work really well over a plain carpet.
+To combine the old and the new, why not place a bold and modern colour over a traditional pattern?
 Remember, it’s all dependent on the look you want to go for!